Oscar Straus (politician)

 Oscar Solomon Straus (December 23, 1850 – May 3, 1926) was an American politician and diplomat.
-He served as United States Secretary of Commerce and Labor under President Theodore Roosevelt from 1906 to 1909, making him the first Jewish United States Cabinet Secretary.
-Straus also served in four presidential administrations as America's representative to the Ottoman Empire and ran for Governor of New York in 1912 as the Progressive Party candidate.
+He served as United States Secretary of Commerce and Labor under President Theodore Roosevelt from 1906 to 1909.
+He was the first Jewish United States Cabinet Secretary.

+Straus also served in four presidential administrations as America's representative to the Ottoman Empire and ran for Governor of New York in 1912 as the candidate of then-former president Theodore Roosevelt's Progressive "Bull Moose" Party, in tandem with Roosevelt's own unsuccessful run for a nonconsecutive third term as president that same year.

 Early life and education

-He was born in Otterberg, Germany.
-He emigrated with his parents to the United States, and settled in Talbotton, Georgia.
+Oscar Straus was born to a German Jewish family in Otterberg in the former Palatinate, then ruled by the Kingdom of Bavaria (now part of present-day Germany), the third child of Lazarus Straus (1809–1898) and his second wife, Sara (1823–1876).
+His siblings were Hermine Straus Kohns (1846–1922), Isidor Straus (1845–1912), and Nathan Straus (1848–1931).
+The family moved to the U.S. state of Georgia in 1854.
 The Straus family owned slaves and conducted business with other slave owners, taking several formerly enslaved people to the North with the family following the defeat of the Confederacy.

 At the close of the Civil War he moved to New York City where he graduated from Columbia College in 1871 and Columbia Law School in 1873.
 He practiced law until 1881, and then became a merchant, retaining his interest in literature.

-Diplomatic career
+Minister to the Ottoman Empire

 He first served as United States Minister to the Ottoman Empire from 1887 to 1889 and again from 1898 to 1899.
+Upon his arrival to Constantinople, he was said to have been given a "cordial welcome".

-At the outbreak of the Philippine–American War in 1899, Secretary of State John Hay asked Strauss to approach Sultan Abdul Hamid II to request that the Sultan write a letter to the Moro Sulu Muslims of the Sulu Sultanate telling them to submit to American suzerainty and American military rule.
+At the outbreak of the Philippine–American War in 1899, Secretary of State John Hay asked Straus to approach Sultan Abdul Hamid II to request that the Sultan write a letter to the Moro Sulu Muslims of the Sulu Sultanate telling them to submit to American suzerainty and American military rule.
 The Sulu sultanate agreed, with Straus writing that the "Sulu Mohammedans ... refused to join the insurrectionists and had placed themselves under the control of our army, thereby recognizing American sovereignty."

 President McKinley sent a personal letter of thanks to Straus and said that its accomplishment had saved the United States at least twenty thousand troops in the field."

 The Moro Rebellion then broke out in 1904 with war raging between the Americans and Moro Muslims and atrocities committed against Moro Muslim women and children such as the Moro Crater Massacre.

-On January 14, 1902, he was named a member of the Permanent Court of Arbitration at The Hague to fill the place left vacant by the death of ex-President Benjamin Harrison.
+On January 14, 1902, he was named a member of the Permanent Court of Arbitration at The Hague to fill the place left vacant by the death of former President Benjamin Harrison.